 Alberobello is a fascinating place to visit, above all because of the trulli, the traditional dome shaped buildings made from the local stone.
 The town is surrounded by the olive groves and vineyards typical of the Pugli region.

-The key feature of the town consists of the trulli, a word that derives from the Greek "tholos" ("dome"), the typical shape of the buildings of local stone.
-Each “trullo” consists of a square central compartment, communicating through arcades with the kitchen and other rooms.
+Trulli is a word that derives from the Greek "tholos" (trans: "dome"), the typical shape of the buildings.
+Each whitewashed “trullo” is built without an lime or cement, and has a conical roof on the outside, which is dome shaped inside, and consists of a square central compartment that communicates through arcades with the kitchen and other rooms.

-The fully restored group of trulli here can be visited by tourists, the oldest of which date back to the 18th century, and is the main attraction in Alberobello.
+The fully restored group of trulli here can be visited by tourists, the oldest of which date back to the 14th-18th century, and is the main attraction in Alberobello.

 The tallest and biggest trulli is the so-called 'Sovereign Trullo', a two storey building located in a small square behind the Cathedral Church that plays host to cultural events and entertainments during the summer.